7 Different Wild Duck Breeds

 They are omnivores and eat a wide variety of plant and animal matter.
 Their diet is heavily dictated by the season.
 During the breeding season, they usually eat more insect larvae, snails, crustaceans, earthworms, and other animal matter.

-The head of the male mallard is green which stands out against its yellow bill.
-A white ring in the neck region separates the green head of the male mallards from its chestnut-brown chest.
+The head of the male mallard is green, which stands out from its yellow bill.
+A white ring in the neck region separates the green head of the male mallard from its chestnut-brown chest.
 Their feathers are grey with a curled tail.

 On the other hand, the female is a bit bland in appearance.
 This is an adaptation technique as it helps conceal them from predators during the nesting season.

 The crown of the female’s head is dark brown, with a dark brown stripe running through the eye.
 The female mallard is dotted all over with beige and dark brown feathers.
-The bill is orange and speckled with brown, and the legs and feet are also orange.
+The bill is orange, speckled with brown, and the legs and feet are orange.

-They can be found in a variety of habitats, constituting dry agricultural fields, shallow marshes, and oak-dominated forested wetlands.
+They can be found in various habitats: dry agricultural fields, shallow marshes, and oak-dominated forested wetlands.

-American black duck is one of the wild duck breeds considered large.
+American black duck is one of the wild duck breeds that is considered large.
 It is commonly found throughout much of Eastern North America.

-Contrary to the name, the duck has dark brown plumage instead of the black plumage that comes to mind when one hears the name.
-It is also referred to as “Dusky Duck” because of its dark dusky plumage.
+Contrary to the name, the duck has a dark brown plumage instead of a black plumage, which comes to mind when one hears the name.
+It is also called “Dusky Duck” because of its dark dusky plumage.

 The males and females of this duck breed are similar in appearance.
 But, while the female has dull olive beaks, the males have yellow beaks.